sprngr/hubot-youtube-v3/README.md

 ## Configuration

 This package requires the `HUBOT_GOOGLE_API` environment variable to be set.
-This is an API key for a Google Developers project with access to the Youtube Data V3 API.
+This is an API key for a Google Developers project with access to the YouTube Data API v3.
+Be sure to generate a Public API access key and not an OAuth ID.

 For more information on how to set this up, see the documentation here on [obtaining credentials][google-developer] from Google Developers.